ugurkocde/intunemacadmins/README.md

 ## How to Contribute

 We welcome contributions from the community to help improve the content on Intune Mac Admins.
 Whether it's a new guide, a script, or an insight, your contribution is valuable.

-*To make edits, use the "Edit page" button located at the bottom of each page.
-For multiple edits, we recommend forking the repository and creating a pull request as described below.*

 ### Steps to Contribute